 Start preparing for your experience at our Michigan Camps now!
-With high customer satisfaction ratings, and top-notch facilities, our Camps provide the canvas for you to create your real-life adventure that you will remember for a lifetime.
+Our Camps provide the canvas for you to create your real-life adventure that you will remember for a lifetime.
 To further assist your Unit's summer camp planning this Leader's Guide consists of two sections:

-Section 1: Outdoor Adventures Administration (applicable at all camp properties)
+Section 1: Your Specific Camp / Program Section 2: Camping Administration (applicable at all camp properties)

-Section 2: Your Specific Camp / Program

-We have made every effort to capture all pertinent information.
-However, please do not hesitate to contact us if your question(s) are not answered.
-Our well-trained camp staff is committed to exceeding your expectations.
+We have made every effort to capture all pertinent contact us if your question(s) are not answered.
 We look forward to greeting you this summer at one of our amazing Camps.
+We hope that during your week with us each Scout will have the opportunity to experience something new and learn a skill or two that will be useful in their future life, and that each unit will benefit from the great outdoor Scouting experience that our Camps provide.
 Thank you for choosing to come to camp with us!
 Have a terrific summer!
 We look forward to welcoming you "home!"